 Is there any loss if the balance bike does not have a footrest?
 After years of research, we believe that without footrests the riding and gliding comfort is reduced as the rider must then hold their feet in the air while trying to balance and steer all at once.
 Adding the footrests encourages the rider to create enough momentum to then place their feet on the footrests and glide with full balance as long as possible.
 So, “what’s the loss?”
 We can’t speak for every other bike company out there, but at Strider we want you and your child to get as much value out of your balance bike as possible and by adding the footrests it increases the comfort of learning how to ride making your child enjoy it longer.
 Strider Balance Bikes set the gold standard for footrests.

-Strider also has a black, plastic, ergonomically-shaped footrest that comes installed on the Pro 12” frame, providing a slightly larger and raised textured surface for riders to place their feet and ensure a firm grip for advanced riding.
-This product is available exclusively on the Strider 12 Pro.
+Strider also has a black, plastic, ergonomically-shaped footrest that comes installed on the Sport & Pro 12” frame, providing a slightly larger and raised textured surface for riders to place their feet and ensure a firm grip for advanced riding.
+This product is available exclusively on the Strider 12 Sport & Pro models.